jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

   onto the FPGA board using the serial_loader program (tools/serial_loader).
 - Reload programs by pressing the reset button (push button 0) and using 'run_fpga' again.
-- You do not need to reload the bitstream (step 2) as long as the board is powered (it will be lost if it is turned off, however).
+- This loads programs in 'JTAG' mode.
+You do not need to reload the bitstream (step 2) as long as the board is powered.
+It will be lost if it is turned off, however.
+Instructions below describe how to load the configuration bitstream into non-volatile memory.
 - The `program` target does not resynthesize the bitstream if source files have changed.
 This must be done explicitly by typing `make synthesize`.
 - The serial_loader program is also capable of loading a ramdisk file into memory on the board, which some of the test programs use.

+### Flashing Configuration Onto Board

+The configuration above loads the configuration bitstream into the FPGA, but doesn't persist across power cycles.
+The board supports loading a non-volatile image using 'Active Serial' programming mode.
+To do that, use the following steps:

+1. Switch SW19 to 'prog'
+2. Send program

+        make asprogram

+3. Switch SW19 to 'run' and power cycle the board.